patchedsoul/stellar/README.md

 #### <a name="Introduction"></a>__Introduction__

 There are two types of students/engineers, those that maintain a stellar looking journal and those that do not.
-Whether or not you do doesn’t mean you’re a better student/engineer.
-How effective a journal can be is directly proportional to the efficiency in maintaining it.
-This is why you either do or do not there is no try.
+How effective a journal can be is directly proportional to how efficient it can be in maintaining it.

-From a high level, stellar aims to do three things.
-First, it makes keeping a journal efficient.
-Secondly, it enforces a professional writing pattern called classification-division.
-Lastly, it encourages two learning techniques called spaced-repetition and conceptual-chunking.

-Classification-division is a technique of “dividing” a topic into it’s component parts or “classifying” items into groups showing similarity.
-Stellar achieves this through the use of tags but restrains you to one level of “division” and one level of “similarity” providing a more empirical method.

-Reviewing your notes periodically is an example of spaced-repetition.
-Taking notes by uniting separate bits of information through meaning is an example of conceptual chunking.
-Doing both helps move fundamental concepts and techniques you learn from your working memory to your long-term memory which is the main idea of keeping a journal.

-Here are the requirements of stellar that are necessary in making the above possible.
+Here are the requirements of stellar

   * Stellar shall use an editor supporting plain text format and markup while converting markup in real time for visualization.